 So, online reputation is important and Google reviews are an integral part of it.
-Unfortunately, scamsters are also aware of it.
+Unfortunately, scammers are also aware of it.

 They mostly target businesses that have low ratings on Google reviews.
 They promise an immediate turnaround in reviews that kickstart the business on an upwards trajectory.
 If you’re a small, local business that is struggling to build your online presence, this can seem like a lifesaving option.

 Fake Google review companies provide fake reviews from phoney customers to attempt to improve the online reputation of a business.
-To get one, all you have to do is go to Google and search — yes, it’s somewhat amusing — “buy Google reviews.”
+To get one, all you have to do is go to Google and search — “buy Google reviews.”
 But our advice is do not do that!